Military Losing Respect for Prince Harry, 'Disgusted at Disrespect to Queen'

 Current and former members of Britain’s Armed Forces are losing respect for Prince Harry, an Afghanistan veteran, as he abandons his public duties in order to pursue money-making opportunities with wife Meghan.

-Harry, younger son of heir apparent Prince Charles and fifth in line to the throne after brother William and his children, had been popular with the Armed Forces community, having served on the frontline in Afghanistan and done a great deal of charitable work for veterans, such as the Invictus Games.
+Harry, younger son of heir apparent Prince Charles and sixth in line to the throne after brother William and his children, had been popular with the Armed Forces community, having served on the frontline in Afghanistan and done a great deal of charitable work for veterans, such as the Invictus Games.

 As a bastion of staunch royalism, however, the Armed Forces has been less than impressed with the prince’s recent antics, as he announced — reportedly without giving the Queen or other senior royals more than a few minutes’ notice — his intention to walk away from much of his public duties along with his American wife Meghan, Duchess of Sussex, to help her establish them as a celebrity “power couple” in North America.